 Easily grown from fresh seed.
 A very fast growing tree ideal for providing quick cover.
 Does best on free draining, but moist and fertile soils in full sun but can tolerate some shade.

-Sheep, cattle and horses browse foliage and seedlings, preventing regeneration.
-Cattle strip bark, which can kill even large trees.
+Threatened from browsing by sheep, cattle and horses which browse foliage, ring bark or strip the bark off adult trees and kill seedlings.
 Pigs root up seedlings and saplings and may browse them as well.
 Possums browse foliage, flowers and seedlings.
 Land clearance for farming and fires are additional threats.
 Very few populations of manatu are secure from these threats on the islands.

 plagianthus: Oblique or lop-sided flower (petals uneven at the base)

 Fact Sheet prepared for NZPCN by P.J. de Lange 12 May 2022.
 Description by P.J. de Lange.

 Cockayne, L. 1912: Observations concerning evolution, derived from ecological studies in New Zealand.
 Transactions and Proceedings of the New Zealand Institute 44: 1–50.

 de Lange, P.J.
 2008: Plagianthus regius subsp. chathamicus (Malvaceae) - a new combination for the Chatham Islands endemic tree.
 New Zealand Journal of Botany 46: 381-386.

 Please cite as: de Lange, P.J.
 (Year at time of access): Plagianthus regius subsp. chathamicus Fact Sheet (content continuously updated).
 New Zealand Plant Conservation Network. https://www.nzpcn.org.nz/flora/species/plagianthus-regius-subsp-chathamicus/ (Date website was queried)